miraheze/services/README.md

-# parsoid
+# MediaWiki Services
-A repository for storing a freely editable YAML input file for parsoid on Miraheze servers
+A repository for storing a freely editable YAML input file for MediaWiki services on Miraheze servers

 # Adding new Miraheze wikis
 In the YAML file, add a new line (in alphabetical order) of the subdomain with the value of true.